hashicorp/terraform-aws-vault/modules/vault-elb/README.md

 # Configure the Vault cluster to use the ELB
 module "vault_cluster" {
-  # TODO: update this to the final URL
   # Use version v0.0.1 of the vault-elb module
   source = "github.com/hashicorp/terraform-aws-vault//modules/vault-cluster?ref=v0.0.1"